This is when the Strictly Come Dancing finale will air next month on BBC One

 Who are the current favourites to win?

-Rose Ayling-Ellis is the current favourite to win after her show-stopping routine with partner Giovanni Pernice last week.
+Rose Ayling-Ellis is the current favourite to win after her show-stopping routine with partner Giovanni Pernice earlier this month won the public over.

 The following are trailing Ayling-Ellis closely: